-For Ubuntu 16.04 the following procedure can be followed.
+For Ubuntu 18.04 and later (LTS releases) the following procedure can be followed.

 As for the Centos/RHEL case, the procedure begins with cloning the default-image to an image that is to be the AMD GPU image, such as, for example, am.